-- Work collaboratively to promote employment training opportunities that prepare low to moderate income individuals for jobs that provide a living wage.
-The training programs should focus on the opportunities that actually exist here.
-We expect this to be a focus in our upcoming 2018-2020 Consolidated Plan. - 3: Support the delivery of Human Services
+• Work collaboratively to promote employment training opportunities that prepare low to moderate income individuals for jobs that provide a living wage.
+The training programs should focus on the opportunities that actually exist here and the talents and skills of existing residents.
+We expect this to be a focus in our upcoming 2018-2020 Consolidated Plan.

+3: Support the delivery of Human Services